 The neighbourhood plan is being led by the Sudbury Town Residents' Association (STRA), who in December 2012 was formally designated as the neighbourhood forum for the area.
 Through this, STRA is recognised by Brent Council as being an appropriate body to develop a new plan, being representative of the community.
-This is a major step for the area and for Brent Council: STRA is the first neighbourhood forum to have been designated in Brent, and Sudbury Town is one of only a handful of areas in London where a neighbourhood plan is being prepared.
+This represents a major step for the area and for Brent Council: STRA was the first neighbourhood forum to have been designated in Brent, and Sudbury Town is one of only a handful of areas in London where a neighbourhood plan is being prepared.

 The focus of the neighbourhood plan is on the town centre: essentially that area between Barham Park and Butlers Green.
-The plan area is wider than this though: it includes Vale Farm and Sudbury Town tube stations for example.
+The plan area is wider than this though: it includes Vale Farm and Sudbury Town tube stations for example (see figure 1).
 We would encourage everyone who lives in the area to view the plan and let us have their comments: it really is an exciting opportunity for the community to collectively make a positive change for the future.
-The Sudbury Town Neighbourhood Forum with support from Brent Council